gnrr/qmk_firmware/keyboards/bootleg/readme.md

     - atmega32u4-5V
     - Kensington Orbit with Scroll Ring
 - Hardware availability:
-    - DIY-Kit consists of PCBs and 3D-printed case
+    - [In progress] DIY-Kit consists of PCBs and 3D-printed case

 # Building the firmware